Treit/treit.github.io/_posts/2019/2019-12-8-ToolsICantLiveWithout.md

 <br/>
 I think that wraps up the initial 'must have' list for my new development workstation.

 We're just getting started, though.
-Once I have the above installed there will still be a lot more work to be done before I will truly able to code with joy.
+Once I have the above installed there will still be a lot more work to be done before I will truly be able to code with joy.

 We'll cover some of the remaining tools in an upcoming post.